 Although in "Use of Proceeds" we have specified some ways in which we initially intend to use a portion of the proceeds of this offering, our management will have considerable discretion in the application of the net proceeds received by us from this offering, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 You must rely on the judgment of our management regarding the application of the proceeds of this offering.
-The net proceeds may be used for corporate purposes that do not improve our efforts to net proceeds from this offering, they may be placed in investments that do not produce income or that lose value.
+The net proceeds may be used for corporate purposes that do not improve our efforts to achieve profitability or increase our stock price.
+Pending application of the produce income or that lose value.